JohnRazonado/2ndYear-CVSU-Notes/2nd Semester/(COSC 65B) Architecture and Org/Combinational Circuit II.md

 - Doesn't consider any carry input from previous stages

 ![[Pasted image 20230623133158.png]]
+> Sum of the output is XOR
+> Carry output is AND on two inputs

 ## Full Adder
 - Advance circuit
 - Adds three single-bit binary (input A and B and a carry input [Cin]) -> Sum and Carry [Cout]
 ![[Pasted image 20230623135717.png]]
+> Sum output is calculated as the XOR of three inputs
+> The carry output is a combination of AND and OR gates
+> The Cout from one full adder can be connected as Cin to the next full adder to perform multi-bit addition.
+>

 ## Encoder and Decoder
 Digital circuits used in digital systems to convert data between different formats or representations.